Seattle Business Loans: How Much Do You Need? | SMB Compass

 If you operate a business, there’s a huge chance you’ve already taken out a business loan – or at least considered applying for one.
-Contrary to popular belief, acquiring a Seattle business loan can be the best thing that ever happened to your business.
+Contrary to popular belief, acquiring Seattle business loans can be the best thing that ever happened to your business.
 With one, you can buy equipment, fund expansion, purchase inventory, and most importantly pay for your day to day operations.

 1. Amount of Money Your Business Needs

-Evaluate your business and make an estimate of how much money you really need.
+Evaluate your business and estimate how much money you need.
 If you task lenders too much, they’ll question your ability to pay back the loan; if you don’t ask for enough, you won’t be able to fund your business.
-So, in order to arrive at an accurate estimate, create a comprehensive cost projection on how you plan to use the funds.
-Other than that, you should also make profit and loss cash flow statements that shows how the revenue you’ll generates a profit.
+So, to arrive at an accurate estimate, create a comprehensive cost projection on how you plan to use the funds.
+Other than that, you should also make profit and loss cash flow statements that will show how the revenue you’ll generate creates a profit.

 When taking out a loan, you have to make sure you can repay it.
 Otherwise, it would ruin your credit standing which lessens your chances of getting approved for business loans in the future.
 Lenders will evaluate your business’ debt service coverage ratio (DSCR) or your company’s available cash that will be used to repay the loan within the repayment term.
-You can also calculate your own DSCR by knowing what your cash flow is, as well as the amount of money you have left to make debt payments.
+You can also calculate your DSCR by knowing what your cash flow is, as well as the amount of money you have left to make debt payments.

 You need to factor in the total cost of the loan, including the closing costs, interest rates, and the total amount you will need to pay back.
-It’s important to ask these questions before you agree to a loan.
-By knowing the total cost of the money you borrow, you can determine the type, and the amount of loan you need and can afford.
+It’s important to ask these questions before you agree to apply for a loan.
+By knowing the total cost of the money you borrow, you can determine the type and the amount of loan you need and can afford.

-Lastly, you also should consider your future financing needs when applying for a loan, especially if your business plan calls for an expansion in the near future.
+Lastly, you also should consider your future financing needs when applying for a loan, especially if your business plan calls for an expansion soon.
 Be sure you figure out whether you will need a smaller loan that helps build your credit or secure a larger loan for the future.
 By planning ahead of time, you will make smarter decisions regarding your financing needs both now and in the future.